Author: Ahsan Qureshi

 Fix this week

-• A/B test one headline and one CTA to restore relevance within 7–14 days.
+• A/B test a headline and hero CTA aligned to the ad promise.

 Symptoms